syncpoint/burn-bot/Readme.md

 In order to make messages disappear you need to
 * invite the bot user to join a room.
 Since _auto-join_ is enabled the bot will accept every invitation.
 * elevate the permissions of the bot user to `moderator` level.
 Without doing so the bot will fail because removing messages requires appropriate power levels.
+The bot checks it's powerlevel on startup and complains about.

 ## Interacting with the bot

 The bot listens for messages and acts on commands that start with `!burn`.
 The available commands are